-N fo When S51 is set to 252, the modem examines each AT prefix to derive the current interface speed, and a new command line may not be entered until the result code from the previous command is displayed.
-If no command lines have been entered after powering on, the speed at which the default configuration was saved is the speed used to send RING and CONNECT messages when an incoming call is received.
+When S51 is set to 252, the modem examines each AT prefix to derive the current interface speed, and you cannot enter a new command line until the result code from the previous command is displayed.
+If no command lines have been entered after powering on, the speed at which the default configuration was saved is the speed the modem uses to send RING and CONNECT messages when it receives an incoming call.

-When S51 is set to 254 or 255, the modem only checks the interface speed on the first AT prefix after one of the following events occur:
+When S51 is set to 253, 254, or 255, the modem checks the interface speed on the first AT prefix only after one of the following events occur:

-- The modem is powered on or reset. - S51 is set to 253, 254 or 255 while in command mode. - A data call is disconnected and the modem is placed on-hook. - A break is received. - A NO CARRIER condition is generated due to connect time has expired, (S7 register) dial command is aborted, or the carrier is lost.
+- The modem is powered on or reset. - S51 is set to 253, 254, or 255 while in command mode. - A data call disconnects and the modem goes on-hook. - A break is received. - A NO CARRIER condition is generated because connect time has expired (S7 register), dial command is aborted, or the carrier is lost.

-Since the interface speed is not checked after each command line, multiple command lines can be entered without waiting for the results from the previous command.
+Since the interface speed is not checked after each command line, you can enter multiple command lines without waiting for the results from the previous command.
 This may be useful for communications software scripting.

-If no command lines have been entered after powering on, the modem uses 38400 bps (S51=253), 19,200 bps (S51=254), or 9,600 bps (S51=255) to send RING and CONNECT messages when a call is received.
+If no command lines have been entered after powering on, the modem uses 38,400 bps (S51=253), 19,200 bps (S51=254), or 9,600 bps (S51=255) to send RING and CONNECT messages when the modem receives a call.

-S56 XON Character Range: ASCII Code 0 - 255 Default: ASCII Code 17 (CTRL-Q)
+S56 XON Character

+Range: ASCII Code 0-255 Default: ASCII Code 17 (CTRL-Q) See also: S48